acompleteidiot/MexicansScriptCompendium/README.md

 F turns off the UI.
 R changes the UI after changing the edit me script.
 Nothing really happens if you remove the keybinds.
+There are 9 total scripts in the pack.